 Pregnancy causes hormonal changes that increase your risk for developing oral health problems like gingivitis (inflammation of the gums) and periodontitis (gum disease).
-As a result of varying hormone levels, between 50%-70% of women will develop gingivitis sometime during their pregnancy -- a condition called pregnancy gingivitis.
+As a result of varying hormone levels, 40% of women will develop gingivitis sometime during their pregnancy -- a condition called pregnancy gingivitis.

 The increased level of progesterone in pregnancy may make it easier for certain gingivitis-causing bacteria to grow, as well as make gum tissue more sensitive to plaque and exaggerate the body's response to the toxins (poisons) that result from plaque.
 In fact, if you already have significant gum disease, being pregnant may make it worse.